Matt-Eva/using-environment-variables-in-flask/README.md

 care of that setup when configuring our production environment ourselves, whether through a cloud provider or manually.
 That means `.env` files are only useful to us in development mode.

-**Note**: I've left my `.env` file in this repository as an example.
-You will most likely not want to push your own `.env` files to your repository.

 ## python-dotenv